Coyls/blue-candle/README.md

 # Blue Candle

 This Visual Studio Code theme is based on the [GitHub Theme for Obsidian](https://github.com/krios2146/obsidian-theme-github), with the addition of my primary accent color: `#FFAC4D`.
-It provides a cohesive and pleasant visual experience inspired by my [Obsidian](https://obsidian.md/) setup.
+It provides a **random** 😊 visual experience inspired by my [Obsidian](https://obsidian.md/) setup.

 > [!WARNING]
 > This theme is still under development and may contain inconsistencies or incomplete elements.